discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 in a row that have the "same curvature" (eg after two hill-shaped pieces, we want a valley-shaped piece).

-Taking one more step in the generalization, this is an example of a global properties that cannot be reduced to a collection of very local properties.
+This is an example of a
+global properties that cannot be reduced to a collection of very local properties.
-In other words, with a "local view", one cannot distinguish between correct configurations and incorrect configurations.
+In other words, with only a "local view", one cannot distinguish between correct configurations and incorrect configurations.

 ## Indistinguishability for algorithms

 The idea of indistinguishability proofs is basically the one above.
-If the algorithm is too local (= does not see enough of the system), then it cannot lead to correct decision on all instances.
+If the algorithm is too local (= does not see enough of the system), then it cannot lead to correct decisions on all instances.
 Or more specifically, we can design a set of instances, such that if the algorithm is correct on these instances, then it will be incorrect on another instance.